soar-telescope/goodman_pipeline/docs/_running_prepare_data_for_reduction.rst

 - Make sure all data has the same Region Of Interest or ROI (``ROI``).

-The pipeline does not modify the original files unless there are problems with fits compliance, is never a bad idea to keep copies of your original data though.
+The pipeline does not modify the original files unless there are problems with fits compliance, is never a bad idea to keep copies of your original data in a safe place.